Fist City (Loretta Lynn album)

 Fist City is the twelfth solo studio album by American country music singer-songwriter Loretta Lynn.
 It was released on April 15, 1968, by Decca Records.

 Critical reception

 In the issue dated May 4, 1968, Billboard magazine published a review of the album, saying, "Loretta Lynn couples potent lyrics with intense emotion on this LP.
 Call it county soul.
 "You Never Were Mine" is a tear jerker.
 An excellent LP."

 The April 27, 1968 issue of Cashbox featured a review which said, "Highlighted by her No. 1 smash, "Fist City", Loretta Lynn's latest album is a powerhouse effort that's bound to be climbing the charts in short order.
-Lorett'’s warm, sincere singing has long made her the uncontested Queen of Country Music, and she seems only to get better with each successive disk."
+Loretta’s warm, sincere singing has long made her the uncontested Queen of Country Music, and she seems only to get better with each successive disk."
 The review highlighted "Fist City", "A Satisfied Mind", "I Don’t Wanna Play House", and "What Kind of a Girl (Do You Think I Am?)" as the best songs on the album.